hpvcenter/biopipe/README.md

 To setup the pipeline we first need a running Hospworks cluster.
 To know more about open-source version of Hopsworks and installation check the [github repo](https://github.com/dhananjay-mk/hopsworks) or visit the official [documentation](https://docs.hopsworks.ai/latest/)

 Once the Hopsworks cluster is installed, the pipeline can be setup in below steps:
+ 1. Create a Hopsworks project
+ 1. Install the packages using PyPI or conda installer in the Project Environment

+        * trimmomatic - upload jar
+        - cutadapt- pip
+        - nextgenmap - conda
+        - samtools - conda
+        - kraken2 - conda or build from source

  1. Create datasets for output and input.
 Upload the data into the input dataset
  2. Clone this repo into the Hopsworks project or upload the source code
  3. Modify the settings.yml